-You create and develop your game.
-You are completely immersed in it, thinking about the story, characters, their dialogues, and landscapes.
+A localization kit is probably the last thing you’re thinking while developing your game.
+You as a game developer create and design your game.
+You are completely immersed in it, thinking about the story, characters, dialogues, and landscapes.
 And once you finish it, you also want to show it to the whole world.
-And you can successfully do this if you have a great localization kit and use it as starting point to localize your game.
+And you can successfully do this if you use a localization kit for your localization that’s project specific and use it as starting point to localize your game.

-- when having a version of your game adapted to the target market, more people will be able to play and enjoy your product
+- when having a version of your game adapted to the target language, more people will be able to play and enjoy your product.

-- you enlarge your fan base and consequently, increase your sales and profits
+- you enlarge your fan base to your target markets and, consequently, increase your sales and profits.

-- with so many games on the market and such a sophisticated audience, you can’t just release a product and expect to be played, downloaded, and sold automatically
+- with so many games on the market and such a sophisticated audience, you can’t just release a product and expect it to be played, downloaded, and sold automatically.

-However, we have to mention here that no matter what market you are launching your game into or want to expand, you’ll want as many players as possible to choose your game and hope they’ll never want to give it up.
+However, we must mention that regardless of what market you are launching your game into or want to expand, you’ll want as many players as possible to choose your game and hope they’ll never want to give it up.
 That’s why you must be enjoyable and authentic.

-If you want to create a good and healthy foundation for translated versions of your playing and engage with your foreign audiences, think about localization from the very beginning and always keep this in your mind.
+If you want to create a good and healthy foundation for translated versions of your playing and offer a great gaming experience, think about your localization process from the beginning.

-Just dreaming to have a game that fits perfectly to a specific market is not enough.
+Just dreaming of a game that fits a specific market is not enough.
 As you create it, you are also the only one who fully knows the context, the history, and the style associated with every string of your game.
-And exactly that’s why having a localization kit (or lockit) is crucial when dealing with your playing for translating and adapting it for new markets.
+And precisely that’s why having an effective localization kit (or loc kit) is crucial when dealing with your playing for translating and adapting it for new markets.

 What is a localization kit?

-The localization kit is the set that includes everything your translation and localization teams need to complete their jobs.
-It holds all the to-be-translated files, all the information, and all other resources you consider necessary for creating the translation.
-The more relevant info you give, the better are the chances to get a great translated and localized game.
+Building a localization kit should include everything your translation and localization teams need to complete their job.
+It holds all the to-be-translated files, all the information, and all other resource files you consider necessary for creating the translation.
+The more relevant info you give, the better the translation process and the chances to get a high-quality translated text.

-What do you need to include in your lockit?
+What do you need to include in your localization kit?

 1. Your target audience

 Who will play your game?
-For sure you thought about a type of gamer while developing your product.
-How does he look like?
+Definitely, you thought about a type of gamer while developing your product.
+What does he look like?
 You have to describe it as detailed as you can – gender, age, style (casual/formal/ironic/hardcore, etc.), location, other styles of games they might like and play, income, and any other info that will help to create an accurate profile.

 2. Your formatting preferences

-Formatting style is not just a matter of preferences, but also a foolproof way to ease your communication.
-A proper (and consistent) formatting style will facilitate the connection between the characters of your game and your audience and it’s a signal to the gamers that you know how to engage with them.
+Formatting style is not just a matter of preferences but also a foolproof way to ease communication.
+A proper (and consistent) formatting style will facilitate the connection between your game’s characters and your audience; it’s a signal to the gamers that you know how to engage with them.

-It’s also important to keep in mind that the linguist specialists who handle the translation and localization of your game don’t know your preferences.
+It’s also important to remember that the localization project manager and linguist specialists who handle the translation and localization of your game don’t know your preferences.
 And if you want them to format the text in a way that suits your workflow, you should include:

 - capitalization preferences